Arkham Stories (I.e. the Cthulhu-hack I use)

 • (4) Strong: The Investigator has +1 Effect on Move and Fight Actions that involve muscle power.

-• (4) Charismatic: Chose one Action from either Charm, Deceive or Coerce.
+• (4) Charismatic: Choose one Action from either Charm, Deceive or Coerce.
 The Investigator gets +1 Effect whenever they use the Action.

 • (4) Talented: The Investigator gets an additional point to distribute on their Actions.